 Setup Process

 Setting up your devices are easy to do.
-You only need to download Eero App and prepare the other materials.
+You only need to download the Eero App and prepare the other materials.

 - Gateway Eero router